Circuit Technology Center

 2. Documented Procedures

-Every repair operation, whether it be replacing a pad or re-plating a gold contact, requires a specific set of procedures.
+Every repair operation, whether replacing a pad or re-plating a gold contact, requires specific procedures.
 This book aims to provide you with a detailed explanation of each procedure.
 If you need more information, an excellent additional reference source is the IPC's publications IPC-7711 Rework of Electronic Assemblies and IPC-7721 Repair and Modification of Printed Boards and Electronic Assemblies.
 These IPC publications, along with this Guidebook, should be an integral part of your repair department and can serve as a tool for training repair personnel.
 To obtain copies of these publications, contact the IPC.
 Copies can also be obtained from Circuit Technology Center, Inc.

 3. Comprehensive Training

 Repair personnel can't be part-timers and repair only one day a week or on a rotational basis with other duties.
 They should be dedicated exclusively to the repair operation.
-The reason for this is to develop a high skill level and maintain it through repetition.
+This is to develop a high skill level and maintain it through repetition.
 For many challenging aspects of repair to be done reliably, they must be done repeatedly, such as replacing fine-pitch surface mount pads.
 Furthermore, some repair skills are so specific that they should be limited to certain individuals who demonstrate an affinity for the job rather than attempting to train a general number of persons to do the same difficult task.

 Considerable supervision is required during the basic phase of the training operation, with lots of individual help and attention.
 The key is not to attempt to move people too fast on the road to proficiency.
 It's a step-by-step approach.
 Other companies may do it differently, but this is our method.
 Regardless of who provides the training, you will find that personnel is the greatest cost and investment.
 Personnel is key to the success of the whole operation.
-Equipment costs are actually quite low in comparison.
+Equipment costs are quite low in comparison.

 4. Modern, Up-To-Date Equipment